IQ404/8599-ray-tracer/README.md

   **Estimated date of completion:** optimization should be ongoing indefinitely.
 But the first complete version of the ray tracer running in real-time is aiming to be finished by the end of May 2023

-- Try to accelerate the path tracer by GPU.
+- Try to accelerate the path tracer by running code on GPU.

   <ins>Possible references</ins>: [CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/), [DXR](https://github.com/theroyn/RealTimeRayTracing), [OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix), VK_NV_ray_tracing